kimutaiRop/statis/README.md

-# julia and reac web app for statistics
+# julia and react web app for statistics

 visit the web https://statis.herokuapp.com/  to access the interface